Liberaa/L3-Module/docs/reflection.md

 Being honest, this was frustrating.
 Writing `#isPaused()` instead of checking `music.paused` felt like extra work.
 But the new structure is way more maintainable.
 If someone else works on this, it actually makes sense I think.

+The most valuable lesson was understanding the difference between "code that works" and "code that communicates."
+My old version worked perfectly fine, but it didn't communicate clearly - it relied heavily on comments like `// --- Rörliga obstacles ---` to explain what was happening.
+The new version tells a story through named constants, small functions, and meaningful class names, making those comments unnecessary.
+When I replaced `if (this.x < 0)` with `if (this.#hitLeftBoundary())`, the code became self-documenting.
+This aligns with Chapter 4 (comments are a failure to express yourself in code).

-I pushed myself to understand OOP instead of just writing functional code.
-The irritation was kindaa worth it.
+I really pushed myself to understand OOP because of the feedback, instead of just writing functional code.
+Honestly, the frustration didn’t feel worth it.
+Maybe if the project had been bigger and more complex, it would have made sense — but for this one, it was just painful.
+I spent way too much time on it and lost a lot of sleep :D

 ---